ibm-cloud-docs/containers/cs_locations.md

 {: shortdesc}

 **Creating a free cluster in the CLI**: You can create a free cluster in select regions only.
 Your cluster is created in a data center within the region that you target.
 You cannot specify the data center.
 The following regions are available.
-* Frankfurt metro in `ibmcloud ks init --host https://eu-de.containers.cloud.ibm.com`
+* Frankfurt region in `ibmcloud ks init --host https://eu-de.containers.cloud.ibm.com`
-* London metro in `ibmcloud ks init --host https://eu-gb.containers.cloud.ibm.com`
-* Dallas metro in `ibmcloud ks init --host https://us-south.containers.cloud.ibm.com`
+* Dallas region in `ibmcloud ks init --host https://us-south.containers.cloud.ibm.com`

 **Creating a free cluster in the {{site.data.keyword.cloud_notm}} console**: When you use the console, you cannot select a location.
 Your cluster is created in one of the following locations.
-* Dallas metro in North America
+* Dallas region in North America
-* Frankfurt or London metros in Europe
+* Frankfurt region in Europe